 For 20 years, Emily Tait has served as a trusted advisor in complex intellectual property disputes and transactions, earning repeat recognition as one of Michigan's "Notable Women in the Law."

-Emily's work involves high-stakes matters involving patented technology, copyrighted works (including software), trade secrets, data, and trademarks.
-Experienced in district court litigation, she also has participated in several successful appeals to the Federal Circuit.
-Emily also advises clients on IP protection, enforcement, and risk management strategy; structures transactions and agreements involving IP and technology; and conducts due diligence related to IP acquisition and licensing.
+Emily handles high-stakes patented technology, copyrighted works (including software), trade secrets, data, and trademarks matters.
+Experienced in district court litigation, she has participated in successful appeals to the Federal Circuit.
+Emily advises clients on IP protection, enforcement, and risk management strategy; structures transactions and agreements involving IP and technology; and conducts due diligence related to IP acquisition and licensing.

-Emily has developed particular experience in novel legal issues arising in the context of artificial intelligence (AI) across diverse industries and in protection and enforcement strategy for rights in software and data.
-Her matters encompass a range of technologies, including autonomous and automated systems, electric vehicles, life sciences and health care tech, mobility, biotech, fintech, and consumer products.
+Emily has particular experience in novel legal issues arising in the context of artificial intelligence (AI) across diverse industries and in protection and enforcement strategy for rights in software and data.
+Her matters encompass such technologies as autonomous and automated systems, electric vehicles, life sciences and health care tech, mobility, biotech, fintech, and consumer products.

-Emily is a registered patent attorney, holds an advanced degree in international IP, and has obtained a post-graduate certification in AI.
+Emily is a registered patent attorney, holds an advanced degree in international IP, and has obtained post-graduate certifications in AI and open source software auditing and risk assessment.
 Active in the IP community, she served on the board of the Federal Circuit Bar Association and co-founded the Michigan IP Inn of Court, in which she is a "Master of the Bench" and previously served as president and in numerous other executive roles.

 The following represents experience acquired prior to joining Jones Day.